-The office of the Admissions Section, located in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
-Faculty handbooks and the Calendar may be purchased here.
-The office of the Admissions Section is open from 9 am to 5 pm Monday to Friday.
-During enrolment the office is also open for some part of the evening.
+The Student Enquiry Counter, located near the Cashier in the Chancellery on the upper campus, provides information for students on admission requirements, undergraduate and graduate courses and enrolment procedures.
+Faculty handbooks and the Calendar may be purchased from the Cashier.
+The Enquiry Counter is open from 9 am to 5 pm, Monday to Friday.
+Buring enrolment it is also open for some part of the evening.

-The office provides information about special admission, admission with advanced standing and admission or overseas qualifications.
-The office also receives applications from students who wish to transfer from one course to another, resume their studies after an absence of twelve months or more, or seek any concession in relation to a course in which they are enrolled.
+Information may be obtained here about special admission, admission with advanced standing and admission on overseas qualifications.
+Applications are also received from students who wish to transfer from one course to another, resume their studies after an absence of twelve months or more, or seek any concession in relation to a course in which they are enrolled.
 It is essential that the closing dates for lodgement of applications are adhered to.
-For further details see the section on Undergraduate and Graduate Enrolment Procedures and Fees.
+For further details see the section on Enrolment Procedures and Fees.

-Applications for admission to undergraduate courses from students who do not satisfy the requirements for admission (see section on Requirements for Admission) are referred by the Admissions Section to the Admissions Committee of the Professorial Board.
+Applications for admission to undergraduate courses from students who do not satisfy the requirements for admission (see section on Admission Requirements) are referred by the Admissions Section to the Admissions Committee of the Professorial Board.

-Students seeking to register as higher degree candidates should first consult the Head of the School in which they wish to register.
-An application is then lodged on a standard form and the Student Records-Postgraduate Section, after obtaining a recommendation from the Head of School, refers the application to the appropriate Faculty or Board of Studies Higher Degree Committee.
+Students wishing to enrol as higher degree candidates should first consult the Head of the School in which they wish to study.
+An application is then lodged on a standard form and the Postgraduate Section, after obtaining a recommendation from the Head of School, refers the application to the appropriate Faculty or Board of Studies Higher Degree Committee.

-Details of the procedure to be followed by students seeking entry to first year undergraduate degree courses at the University may be obtained from the Admissions Office or the Universities and Colleges Admissions Centre.
+Details of the procedure to be followed by students seeking entry to first year undergraduate degree courses at the University may be obtained from the Student Enquiry Counter or the Universities and Colleges Admissions Centre.